rhiza-fr/ollama-think/README.md

 thinking, content = client.call(
     model="qwen3",                 # or any other model
-    prompt="Why is the sky blue?", # shortcut for messages=[{'role': 'user', 'content': 'Why is the sky blue?'}] think=True                     # Set to True to see the model's thinking process )
+    prompt="Why is the sky blue?", # shortcut for messages=[{'role': 'user', 'content': 'Why is the sky blue?'}] think=True                     # Set to True to see the model's thinking process or ('low', 'medium', 'high' for gpt-oss) )

 print(f"Thinking: {thinking}, Content: {content}")